Controversial Malaysia state boss due to 'retire', but keep influence

 | KUALA LUMPUR

-KUALA LUMPUR The chief minister of Malaysia's Sarawak is expected to step down this weekend after 33 years in charge of the resource-rich state that have been key to keeping the national coalition in power but marred by corruption allegations and deforestation.
+KUALA LUMPUR The chief minister of Malaysia's Sarawak is expected to announce his resignation on Monday after 33 years in charge of the resource-rich state that have been key to keeping the national coalition in power but marred by corruption allegations and deforestation.

-Taib Mahmud, 77, said he will inform Sarawak's governor on Saturday of his plans to retire, the Bernama state news agency reported.
-His announcement on Monday follows a series of meetings with his political allies.
+Taib Mahmud, 77, said over the weekend that he would likely step down by the end of this month, according to state news agency Bernama, following a series of meetings with his political allies.
+He is due to make a statement on Monday.

-"There is no hurry.
-I look forward to doing something useful for the country at a leisurely pace," Bernama quoted Taib as saying of his retirement.

-But Taib's influence over the sprawling Borneo island state is likely to remain strong as he is expected to take on the job of state governor, a more ceremonial role than his current post.
+Despite what state media called his "retirement", Taib's influence over the sprawling Borneo island state is likely to remain strong as he is expected to step into the role of state governor, a more ceremonial role than his current post.

-His departure will raise doubts over whether a successor will be able to maintain Taib's political balance between defending the interests of native Sarawak residents, and supporting the national Barisan Nasional (BN) coalition.
+But his departure raises some doubt over whether his successor will be able to maintain Taib's political balance between defending the interests of native Sarawak residents, and supporting the national Barisan Nasional (BN) coalition.
 The state is majority Christian in Muslim-majority Malaysia.

 Sarawak, the country's largest state, has been increasingly crucial to the long-ruling BN coalition as its support wanes in peninsula Malaysia.
 Without the 25 seats that Taib's party and his allies won in last May's election, the national coalition would have lost its majority in the 222-seat parliament, likely ending its 57-year rule.